At New Skill Centre, we want to create an outstanding climate for learning.

 We are committed to promoting the safety and wellbeing of students and New Skill Centre works very closely with the Suffolk Safeguarding Children Board.
 If anyone within the School community has concerns about a student, school policy requires them to share them with our designated safeguarding member of staff.

 Student Transition to the New Skill Centre

-Emma Mirams, Pastoral and Transition Lead at the New Skill Centre will start the student transition process once confirmation of the placement has been obtained and all relevant paperwork has been received, initial discussion with parents/carers have taken place and if required, any professionals/agencies have been consulted.
+Emma Mirams, Assistant Headteacher with responsibility for Pastoral and Wellbeing at the New Skill Centre will start the student transition process once confirmation of the placement has been obtained and all relevant paperwork has been received, initial discussion with parents/carers have taken place and if required, any professionals/agencies have been consulted.

-Where possible, the Transition and Pastoral Lead may also visit the home school prior to the placement at the New Skill Centre commencing and will observe and meet the pupil and relevant staff to gain further information and to ensure immediate needs are identified and met.
+Where possible, Emma may also visit the home school prior to the placement at the New Skill Centre commencing and will observe and meet the pupil and relevant staff to gain further information and to ensure immediate needs are identified and met.

 The Referral and Transition/Induction process (see below) is completed within the first few weeks of the student starting at the New Skill Centre.
-The Transition phase is co-ordinated by the Transition and Pastoral Lead.
+The Transition phase is co-ordinated by the Assistant Headteacher, Pastoral and Wellbeing.
 The Induction phase is co-ordinated by the Deputy Headteacher/SENCO.
 The Transition and Induction period is organised to enable the young person to gradually integrate into the setting, become confident with the staff team and get to know other students attending

 During the referral, transition and induction process, pupil information is gained from referring home schools, local authority, professional agencies, training providers, social care team, parents/carers.

 The student Referral process is co-ordinated by the Head teacher and enables the New Skill Centre to assess whether it offers the most appropriate provision for the young person.
 This is completed in collaboration between the New Skill Centre and our LA Commissioners and/or Home schools.